MCP tools

 ### install

-Install tiles into your project.
-Can install a specific tile or sync all missing tiles from tessl.json.
+Install plugins into your project.
+Can install a specific plugin or sync all missing plugins from tessl.json.

 **Authentication**: Required (automatically handles authentication if needed)